What Does Trump's Proposal To Cut Planned Parenthood Funds Mean?

 Eventually the rule was in effect for only about a month before it was again blocked by a U.S. appeals court.
 President Bill Clinton canceled the rules by executive order on his second day in office, and no other president has tried to revive them until now.

-How is the Trump Administration's proposal different from earlier rules?
+How is the Trump administration's proposal different from earlier rules?

 According to the summary of the new proposal, released Friday, it will require physical separation of family planning facilities from those that provide abortions, will repeal current counseling requirements, and will ban abortion referrals.